 Kimchi is complicated.

-What I’d like to discuss here is the benefits of fermented food overall, rather than kimchi specifically.
+I’d like to discuss the benefits of fermented food overall rather than kimchi specifically.
 However, since the essence of kimchi is a fermented food, it makes sense to outline this here.

 Studies show there are numerous benefits to be gained by your dog by eating fermented food: